Quite simply, a reverse mortgage is a loan that pays the borrower instead of the borrower paying the loan.

 As of April 1, 2013, this product is only available as an adjustable-rate mortgage.
 Prior to this date, borrowers could take out a lump sum with a fixed rate.
 For a lump sum fixed rate withdrawal, borrowers now must use the HECM Saver.

 The HECM Saver has a low upfront mortgage insurance premium (MIP) of .01%.
 That’s only $30 on a $300,000 loan, compared to $6000 (2%) upfront MIP on a HECM Standard.

-This product allows a fixed rate lump sum to be taken at closing, rather than monthly payments or a line of credit.
+This product allows a fixed-rate lump sum to be taken at closing, rather than monthly payments or a line of credit.
 However, the amount of money available with a HECM Saver is reduced compared to a HECM Standard.
-This may be a great option for those with a lot of equity, want a fixed rate reverse mortgage, and want low fees.
+This may be a great option for those with a lot of equity, who want a fixed-rate reverse mortgage, and who want low fees.

 A reverse mortgage can also be used to buy a home.
 The borrower opens a reverse mortgage for the home, then never has a payment.
 It’s essentially like receiving the reverse mortgage lump sum payment upfront (see next section).
 The difference is that instead of receiving cash, the funds go toward paying the purchase price of the home.
 The HECM for purchase option requires a significant down payment, usually at least 40%.

 The advantage to using a reverse mortgage in this way is that a borrower can downsize, buy a newer home that requires less maintenance, or otherwise buy a more suitable home, all while ensuring the mortgage payments won’t be a factor during retirement.

 This reverse mortgage option, like all reverse mortgage types, is best suited for borrowers who plan to stay in the home until they pass away.
 Selling a home shortly after buying it with a reverse mortgage can be costly.
 But keeping the home long-term can prove to be a wise way to own property in retirement.